 SIDEBAR PT 2: Am I the only person that loves it when my phone dies?
 It's so freeing.

-Switching gears and subjects before I engage in a real rude rant on how annoying I find every person on social media.
+Switching gears and subjects before I engage in an unnecessary rant on how annoying I find every person on social media.

 I put my entire phone on mute, turn it face down and walk away.